Medical Causes of Speech Issues in Autism

 All contents of this resource were created for informational purposes only and are not intended to be a substitute for professional advice, diagnosis, or treatment.
 Always seek the advice of your physician, therapist, or other qualified health providers with any questions or concerns you may have.

 This article provides information about medical causes for speech issues in autism as well as treatment options.

 Please note: There are two approaches to addressing speech issues in autism: medical and therapeutic.
-TACA recommends that parents seek to address speech issues from both approaches in order to achieve the best possible outcome for their child.
+TACA recommends that parents seek to address speech issues from both approaches to achieve the best possible outcome for their child.

 To learn more about the therapeutic approach, read “Therapeutic and Communication Options for Speech Issues in Autism“.

 Medical Issues That Cause or Contribute to Speech Issues in Autism

 Underlying medical conditions can cause or exacerbate speech issues in autism.
 Below you will find a brief description of some of these medical issues to discuss with your child’s physician.
 A good functional medicine practitioner, who is familiar with treating medical conditions common to autism, can help you on this journey.